ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 ---

 A recent theme in conversations at work is that "prompts are fragile."
 Word choice and word order can have large impacts on LLM responses, and every user input is a potential attack vector for the LLM equivalent of a SQL injection attack.
-But before I go off on _that_ tangent, having this repeated discussion got me thinking -- "Can I quantify how sensitive LLMs are to inputs?" and "I wonder how much typos effect response quality?"
+But before I go off on _that_ tangent, having this repeated discussion got me thinking -- "Can I quantify how sensitive LLMs are to inputs?" and more specifically, "I wonder how much typos effect response quality?"

 It seems intuitive that typos _should_ affect response quality.
-Recent whitepapers do back up this instinct[^promptbench] [^noisy]; however, it also appears as though the sheer scope of data provided during pre-training affords at least some resiliance to erroneous inputs[^resilience].
+Recent whitepapers do back up this instinct[^promptbench] [^noisy]; however, it also appears as though the sheer scope of data provided during pre-training affords at least some resilience to erroneous inputs[^resilience].

 <!-- markdownlint-disable MD013 -->